Simon-He95/env-preview/README.md

 ## 💡 Usage

 Once installed, simply open a project with `.env` files and hover your mouse cursor over an environment variable in your code.
 A tooltip will appear showing the values from your configured `.env` files.

+## ⚙️ Behavior & Configuration

+- Matching strategy: by default the extension follows a "last wins" strategy when the same key appears multiple times in a single `.env` file (later declarations override earlier ones).
+The internal helper also supports a `first` strategy for callers that need the first occurrence.
+- Debounce / batching: file watch events are debounced (250–300ms) and processed in batches to avoid heavy I/O when many file events occur in rapid succession (for example during git operations or bulk saves).
+- Security: hover values are displayed inside code blocks and can be masked; copy actions still provide the raw value for convenience.
+Values are escaped to avoid markdown codeblock injection.

 ## 🙏 Sponsors